Pat McAllister

-Patrick McAllister (born 3 February 1972), commonly known as Pat or Packie, is a Northern Irish former football midfielder or defender who subsequently worked in football coaching.
-He is currently the manager of Sport & Leisure Swifts.
+Patrick McAllister (born 3 February 1972) is a Northern Irish former football midfielder or defender who subsequently worked in football coaching.
+He is the manager of Sport & Leisure Swifts.
 His previous role in football was as manager of Donegal Celtic, where he resigned in August 2013.

 Playing career

 A native of Belfast, McAllister began his career at Cliftonville.
 After making only six league appearances for the Reds, McAllister caught the eye of Scottish Premier Division side Dunfermline Athletic, who signed him in July 1990.
 Although McAllister remained at East End Park for two and a half seasons he made little impact at the club, managing only six Premier Division appearances for Dunfermline.

 In August 1992 McAllister was loaned back to Cliftonville, making three league appearances.
 In December 1992 the move was made permanent, with McAllister making 60 league appearances (eight goals) for the club.
 During this time McAllister turned out for the Irish League representative team, having previously played for the league's under-21 side earlier in his career.